baxpr/example-spm-singularity-spider/README.md

-Or, we can take advantage of [singularity-hub](https://www.singularity-hub.org/collections/2117) which will build it for us.
+Or, we can take advantage of [singularity-hub](https://www.singularity-hub.org/collections/2117) which will build it for us, and we can download:

+    singularity pull shub://baxpr/example-spm-singularity-spider:v1.0.0

 Finally, we have a script to test the container, `test_sing_container.sh`.